-SPRiNG Living lab (LL) aims to contribute to the resilience of primarily nursing students and starting nurses, and in a later stadium also other healthcare professionals.
-The aim is to retain nurses and other healthcare professionals in the employment market as much as possible.
-From the start of the education programme, we aim to pay attention to the physical and mental health and well-being of nursing students and other care professionals.
+SPRiNG Living Lab aims to contribute to the resilience of primarily nursing students and starting nurses, and in a later stadium also that of other healthcare professionals.
+The aim is to retain nurses and other healthcare professionals in the employment market as long as possible.
+From the start of the education programme, we pay attention to the physical and mental health and well-being of nursing students and other care professionals.

 The results and insights from the research project were presented during a final symposium on 27 January 2021.
-Based on the initial results, the SPRiNG Living Lab has been set up to develop and carry out implementation projects, create new research plans and acquire funding for them.
+Based on the initial results, we set up the SPRiNG Living Lab to develop and carry out implementation projects, create new research plans and acquire funding for them.

-With the SPRiNG Living Lab we will start, from the ongoing research of SPRiNG: Starting Strong in Nursing, with the implementation in education and practice and the design and acquisition of follow-up research.
+On the basis of the ongoing research of SPRiNG: Starting Strong in Nursing we will start with the implementation in education and practice and the design and acquisition of follow-up research.

 The primary objective of the project was to gain a qualitative and quantitative insight into potential factors of drop-out due to physical and mental workload of nursing students of higher vocational education during their internship and training, but also as starting nurses in the first year of their career.
 In this way, specific preventive interventions can be used or developed to promote a healthy work style and a healthy learning/working environment.